Blue Jays Head to New Jersey to Battle 10th-Ranked Tigers

 Enter Pietramala, who was targeted, courted and hired by then Johns Hopkins President William Brody and Director of Athletics Tom Calder in a matter of days.
 It took less time than that for "Petro" to start piecing together a recruiting class that would change the course of the program.

 When the history of the Johns Hopkins men's lacrosse program is discussed, the general consensus is that Pietramala is the benchmark among players who roamed the defensive side of the field.
-With all due respect to the many who have coached here, he's also quickly working his way into the discussion of coaching greats who have patrolled the sidelines at Homewood.
+Over the last 14 years he's also worked his way into the discussion of coaching greats who have patrolled the sidelines at Homewood.

 Pietramala cut his teeth in the coaching ranks the way so many have; with a series of stops on the assistant coaching trail.
 He spent times as an assistant at the Gilman School (1990) and Johns Hopkins (1991) before stops at the University of Pennsylvania (1992-93) and Loyola (1994).
 He returned to Homewood as the defensive coordinator for three years (1995-97) before accepting the head coaching position at Cornell in August of 1997.
 Just under three years later he was back home and the history and tradition of the program have been in his care since.